 The two components of BSS (database library and protocol) are complementary, but neither is reliant on the other; each can be used by itself if that is desirable in a given deployment configuration.

 A key advantage of the BSSP design is that, because it operates at the convergence layer underneath BP, it can support bundle multicast.
 Bundle multicast functions by sending copies of a given bundle to multiple topological neighbors; each such copy is conveyed separately by the applicable convergence-layer protocol, and any retransmission that is required in the course of that conveyance is managed privately by that convergence-layer adapter without any impact on transmission to any other neighbor.
-BSSP enables streaming application data presented to BP to be forwarded to an unlimited number of final destination applications with minimal end-to-end latency in a virtually error-free manner.
+BSSP enables streaming application data presented to BP to be efficiently forwarded to an unlimited number of final destination applications with minimal end-to-end latency in a virtually error-free manner.

 ENCODING AND ENCAPSULATION of video via DTN

 The Deutsche Zentrum für Luft- und Raumfahrt (DLR) has developed two systems for video transmission via DTN networks.
-The first is the transparent gateway which aims to provide a simple transport for UDP-based media protocols which is agnostic of the protocol running through it.
-The second is a more advanced native encoder which integrates directly with a H.264 video encoder and decoder and designed to natively function with DTN.
+The first is a transparent gateway which aims to provide a simple transport for UDP-based media protocols which is agnostic of the video protocol used.
+The second is a more advanced encoder which integrates directly with a H.264 video encoder and decoder and designed to natively function with DTN.

 Transparent Gateway

-The transparent gateway is a set of applications which encapsulate UDP data into DTN bundles while maintaining the important timing information.
+The transparent gateway is a set of applications which encapsulate UDP data into DTN bundles while maintaining the timing information that is important to video transmission.
 This technique is primarily used for MPEG Transport Streams.
 The gateway will ingest a user-configurable number of UDP packets directed towards it and add additional metadata, comprised of a size and a nanosecond-resolution timestamp, generated as a delta between UDP packet reception at the gateway.
 Once the given number of packets have been received, they are serialized.
 A header containing a count of packets and a sequence number is prefixed to the serialized data.
 The gateway can be utilized as a drop-in replacement for existing link-layer protocols.
 Other multimedia protocols such as RTP have been successfully tested with the gateway.

 The gateway implementation was complicated by the interleaving inherent in MPEG-TS data, as well as the 4-bit MPEG-TS sequence counter.
 The 4-bit counter overruns quickly, and will not typically (at higher bitrates) lend itself to the resequencing of data, even when that data is occurring within the same one-second DTN timestamp.
-The gateway receiver aims to prevent this by utilizing the sequence number to reorder packets into a buffer before outputting them based on the timestamp from the header.
+The gateway receiver aims to prevent this by utilizing the BP timestamp sequence number to reorder packets before outputting them based on the timestamp from the header.
 By tuning the input buffer size, a user can reduce the visual impact of out-of-order packets.

 Figure 2 Overview of Transparent Gateway